 I already touched on this a little, but along with growing your food, keep an eye out for discounts/sales/coupons.
 There are so many coupon sources available now, and with many phone apps at our fingertips to make couponing more accessible, it’s better than ever to get food on discount!
-One of the apps I’m experimenting with is SnipSnap, which makes it easy to carry all the coupons you want on your phone.
+One of the apps I’m experimenting with is Ibotta, which makes it easy to save money on groceries.

 And to go with the whole gardening idea, look into learning how you can, if you don’t already.
 I know it’s a long process, but isn’t it so much nicer to have food stocked up that you don’t have to worry about making an emergency trip to get and you grew it yourself?
 Double reward!